Quebec City, Canada

 We asked expats in Quebec City what banks they use and there advice about banking.
 They advised:

 "In Quebec City, there are a range of banks to choose from when setting up a bank account.
 These include the National Bank of Canada, Bank of Montreal, Caisse Populaire Desjardins, Desjardins Bank, Royal Bank of Canada, TD Canada Trust, Bank of Nova Scotia, and Bank of America.
 At each bank, there are a variety of different kinds of accounts available to fit your individual needs.
-The best way to decide on the right bank to meet your needs is to compare the services offered by each, their fees and any special offers they may have," commented one expat who made the move to Quebec City.
+The best way to decide on the right bank to meet your needs is to compare the services offered by each, their fees and any special offers they may have," said one expat who made the move to Quebec City.

 Will I be able to find a job in Quebec City?